Leveraging Opportunities for Immigrant Integration in New York State

 Towards a Framework for Addressing Issues and Implementing Solutions for Culturally and Linguistically Diverse (CALD) Communities within Healthcare Systems

-• Jeanette Altarriba, Professor and Collins Fellow, Psychology, University at Albany, State University of New York
+• Jeanette Altarriba, Dean, College of Arts and Sciences and Professor and Collins Fellow, Psychology, University at Albany, State University of New York

 • Rukhsana Ahmed, Associate Professor of Communications & Research Associate, Center for the Elimination of Minority Health Disparities, University at Albany, State University of New York